 - Conversion of DTP Training Grants to CASE studentships.

 Case conversion: To encourage collaboration with potential industrial or commercial partners, DTPs retain the flexibility to convert their DTP studentships to CASE studentships where appropriate.
 To be counted as a CASE award, the studentship should meet the terms and conditions for such awards as given in guidance documents (see Downloads).
 Please note, it is a mandatory requirement that the student completes a placement of three months minimum (and no longer than 18 months) in the partner organisation.
 In this event, the mandatory PIPS requirements for these CASE-converted DTP studentships is removed.

 Note: BBSRC Training Grant FAQs and BBSRC Guide to Studentship Eligibility documents are no longer available.

 Please refer to the UK Research and Innovation: Grant terms and conditions for the relevant information.

-How did you work with your industrial partner?
+How did you find working with your CASE partner?

 My CASE partner was fantastic the whole way through my PhD.
 They kept me up to date on any activity related to fish kills or optimal bloom conditions so that I could get to the Norfolk Broads and take samples as soon as possible.
 They also put me in touch with a range of local stakeholders that had interest in the project (Broads Authority, Natural England, Norfolk Wildlife Trust) who also helped immensely with the project.